yoonsikp/family.md/asthma.md

 # Asthma

 Asthma is the paroxysmal obstruction of airways due to a stimulus, causing wheeze, cough, dyspnea, and sputum.
 Most of the obstruction in an acute asthma attack is in the tracheobronchial tree.
 Diagnosis starts at 1 year of age, but needs convincing clinical report.
+Part of the atopic triad (asthma, eczema, and allergies).

 ## Testing
 Obtain spirometry.
 Stop bronchodilators and ICS before test.